Getting Started

 Create a new directory for the challenge and create the source code file(pwn_me.c

 ) with the above contents.
-Compile this source code file to produce a binary.

-with the following contents which defines the configuration of the challenge
+Create a file beast.toml with the following contents which defines the configuration of the challenge

 [author]